cap-ntu/Morph/README.md

 System Configuration

-`Set the values of the items in config.py according to system settings.`
+`Set the values of the items in config.py according to system information and requirements.`

 Start up the Master node